-This recommendation states that "The number of non-executive directors that meet the independence requirements is plural and is not less than one third of the total number of non-executive directors. (...)"
+This recommendation states that "The number of non-executive directors who fulfil the independence requirements must be plural and may not be less than one third of the total number of non-executive directors. (...)"

-In the course of the 2023 financial year, as best described in paragraph 18 of this Report, the Board of Directors included only one non-executive director who fulfilled the independence requirement.
-Consequently, the recommended threshold of one third was not met and recommendation IV.2.4 was not implemented.
+In the course of the 2024 financial year, as best described in paragraph 18 of this report, the Board of Directors included only one non-executive director who fulfilled the independence requirement.
+Consequently, the recommended threshold of one third was not met and recommendation IV.2.4 was not complied with.